Call us free on 0800 0853 823

 How do I know if my root canal has failed?

-Swelling: If the area around the root canal tooth swells up or is painful, it can be the sign of an abscess or another type of infection.
+• Swelling: If the area around the root canal tooth swells up or is painful, it can be the sign of an abscess or another type of infection.
 It’s important to visit your dentist if you notice swelling or pus in the affected area of the mouth.
-If there is swelling inside the mouth or facial swelling around the area, it could be a sign of reinfection.

 Experiencing any one, or more, of these symptoms after root canal treatment is a sign that you should see a dentist at the earliest opportunity to treat the cause of any infection and see what can be done with the root canal.
 An x-ray at your dentist’s practice should show whether the procedure has failed.

-How much compensation can I get for a failed root canal claim?
+Am I eligible to make a failed root canal dental negligence claim?

 Can I get a failed root canal redone?